Misreading EPR: Variations on an Incorrect Theme: EPR, Very Quickly

-Other people came to this topic after Bohm, and we will discuss some of their contributions later.
+We won't need to worry about this extra wrinkle too much.
+The problems with many retellings of EPR can be seen without it.
+The idea of deducing that properties exist ahead of time without saying exactly what values they take really comes into its own in later arguments that cut into the quantum mysteries more deeply~\cite{Fuchs:2016}.
+Other people came to this topic after Bohm, and we will discuss some of their contributions momentarily.
 First, we need to clear the air of misconceptions about what EPR said.